dalequark/daleonai/_posts/2021-05-06-transformers-explained-understand-the-model-behind-gpt-3-bert-t5-and-more.md

 But if you want to be really trendy and you write Python, I'd highly recommend the popular "Transformers" library maintained by the company [HuggingFace](https://huggingface.co/).
 The platform allow you to train and use most of today's popular NLP models, like BERT, Roberta, T5, GPT-2, in a very developer-friendly way.

 If you want to learn more about building apps with Transformers, come back soon!
 More tutorials coming soon.

+---

+Special thanks to Luiz/Gus Gustavo, Karl Weinmeister, and Alex Ku for reviewing early drafts of this post!